 The time allotted for Guaranteed Mandatory Fees is not extended while on Leave of Absence.

-Students may request a Leave of Absence by submitting the Leave of Absence form.
+Students may request a Leave of Absence by submitting the Graduate Petition for a Leave of Absence form.